Diminished Ovarian Reserve - Egg Donation Success Stories

-The pharmaceutical protocol used on patients should also include doses of aspirin or heparin, in order to combat potential thrombophilic effects.
-Prof Papanikolaou also believes in augmenting the treatment with low doses of corticosteroids to induce more favourable immunologic conditions.
+The pharmaceutical protocol used on patients should also include doses of aspirin or heparin in order to combat potential thrombophilic effects.
+Professor Papanikolaou also believes in augmenting the treatment with low doses of corticosteroids to induce more favourable immunologic conditions.

 We also got to learn a few insider secrets – here are some things to ask the clinic in order to gauge the quality of their services.
 First of all, ask them who performs the embryo transfer – some centres train new, inexperienced doctors.
 As noble as that is, there is a documented difference in pregnancy rates between clinics who only allow experienced staff to perform the transfer, and those who don’t.